Force Measurement Error – Time Interval Between Two Successive Loadings

 Having five deadweight machines and the ability to automate when the reading is captured, Morehouse decided to do a test on a standard shear web load cell and record the results.
 We will get to those results below, however before we discuss those results, let’s review what the two most recognized force standards say about the time interval between calibrations.

 ASTM E74 section 7.4.1 states - “After exercising, apply the calibration forces, approaching each force from a lesser force.
-Forces shall be applied and removed slowly and smoothly, without inducing shock or vibration to the force-measuring instrument.
-The time interval between two successive loadings or removals of forces, and in obtaining readings from the force-measuring instrument, shall be as uniform as possible.
+Forces shall be applied and removed slowly and smoothly without inducing shock or vibration to the force-measuring instrument.
+The time interval between two successive loadings or removals of forces and in obtaining readings from the force-measuring instrument shall be as uniform as possible.
 If a calibration force is to be followed by another calibration force of lesser magnitude, reduce the applied force on the force-measuring instrument to zero before applying the second calibration force.”

 While ISO 376 gives clear guidance on the timing, ASTM E74 only references as uniform as possible.
-Our question is what would happen to the output of a shear web load cell if we varied the timing but kept it as uniform as possible and compared the ISO 376 requirement of 30 seconds versus 6 seconds?
+Our question is, what would happen to the output of a shear web load cell if we varied the timing but kept it as uniform as possible and compared the ISO 376 requirement of 30 seconds versus 6 seconds?
 After all, if we can take readings at 6 seconds instead of 30 and we take an average of 66 calibration points, we could save 26.4 minutes for every calibration we perform.
 We have about 600 minutes in our working day and can do about 4 total tension and compression ASTM E74 calibrations per deadweight machine.
-If we would lower the dwell time, we could potentially do 20 % more calibrations per day.
+If we lower the dwell time, we could potentially do 20 % more calibrations daily.
 However, ISO 376 calibrations would still require 30 seconds.

 Figure 3 Morehouse Shear Web Load Cell